fdprice/RNAseq_DGE_Analysis/README.md

-THis is a first pass of creating an RNAseq workflow
+This is a first pass of creating an RNAseq workflow

-feo
+Improvements (to-do):
+- use named options instead of positional parameters
+- try to use local scratch instead of current directory